QuTech-Delft/OpenQL/docs/start.rst

 	platform = ql.Platform("myPlatform", config_file_name)

-where, ``config_file_name`` is the name of the configuration file in JSON format which specifies the paltform.
+where, ``config_file_name`` is the name of the configuration file in JSON format which specifies the platform.
 For details, refer to :ref:`platform`.

 For this example we will be working on 3 qubits.
 So let us define a variable for the number of qubits.